FeiYao-Edinburgh/CS-hardware-software/Unix/README.md

 ```
 echo "Hello World"
 ```
 You can easily run it by typing `bash helloworld.sh` as long as `bash` is in your `$PATH`.
-Alternatively, you can add the following code to the first line of the script and run it as `chmod u+x helloworld.sh; ./helloworld.sh`.
+Alternatively, you can add the following code to the first line of the script (seems optional) and run it as `chmod u+x helloworld.sh; ./helloworld.sh`.
 ```
 #!/usr/bin/bash
 echo "Hello World"